 The Advanced Education of Neurosurgeon

-These salaries are quite impressive and are a direct correlation of the time required to master the profession and the nature of the difficulty related to this heavily specialized field.
-To obtain a license to practice surgery, up to 18 years of schooling and training may be required.
+These salaries are quite impressive.
+An extensive amount of time in studies and surgery shadowing are require within this heavily specialized field.
+To obtain a license to practice surgery, you need up to 18 years of schooling and training.

 After completion of the undergrad degree, the next step is to successfully pass the Medical College Admission Test or MCAT as it is commonly known.
 To save some time, it is highly advised for students to take the admission test during their sophomore or junior year of college to leave adequate space for the admissions process.
 This will also allow the student to go right into medical school following graduation from the four-year school.